python/cpython/Doc/using/windows.rst

 .. versionadded:: 3.3

-The Python launcher for Windows is a utility which aids in the location and execution of different Python versions.
+The Python launcher for Windows is a utility which aids in locating and executing of different Python versions.
 It allows scripts (or the command-line) to indicate a preference for a specific Python version, and will locate and execute that version.

+Unlike the :envvar:`PATH` variable, the launcher will correctly select the most appropriate version of Python.
+It will prefer per-user installations over system-wide ones, and orders by language version rather than using the most recently installed version.

 Getting started
 ---------------